deepakbzachariah/Nutanix/README.md

 # Nutanix VM Creation

-This repository deploys Virtual Machine in Nutanix cluster using Infrastructure as code with Terraform.
+This repository deploys Virtual Machine and configures the apache package on deployed VM using [script](https://raw.githubusercontent.com/tanmaybhandge/Linux_scripts/main/webserver.sh) in Nutanix cluster using Infrastructure as code with Terraform.

 Pre-requites